Hotels in Eindhoven: Where to Stay in 2025

 What is the best area to stay in Eindhoven for first-time visitors?+

-When is the best time to visit Eindhoven?+
+What is the best time of year to visit Eindhoven?+

-Late spring (May) and early autumn (September) offer the most pleasant weather and relatively calm crowds.
-October brings Dutch Design Week, which is exciting but busy and expensive.
-Summer is lively with outdoor events, while winter is quieter though the city's indoor cultural and food scene remains active.
+Late spring (May and June) and early autumn (September) offer the most comfortable weather and manageable crowds.
+Late October brings Dutch Design Week, which is exciting but makes accommodation scarce and expensive.
+Winter is quiet and affordable, though the city does host a well-regarded light art festival, GLOW, in November.

-How do I get from Eindhoven Airport to the city centre?+
+How do you get from Eindhoven Airport to the city center?+

-Is Eindhoven a good base for day trips in the Netherlands?+
+Is Eindhoven a good base for day trips in the Netherlands and Belgium?+

 Plan your stay in Eindhoven